-Ted Minnis is in his fifth year as The Friends of Harvard Water Polo Head Coach.
+Ted Minnis is in his sixth year as The Friends of Harvard Water Polo Head Coach.
 Minnis is the 10th coach in Harvard men's and women's water polo history, and the first individual to serve in the role since the position was endowed in May 2013.